 Exceptions Who to contact Admissions to schools Concerns about admissions should be handled through a separate process - either through the appeals process or via the local authority.
-Statutory Assessments of Special Concerns about statutory assessments of special Educational Needs educational needs should be raised directly with local authorities.
-Matters likely to require a Child Complaints about child protection matters are handled Protection Investigation under our child protection and safeguarding policy and in accordance with relevant statutory guidance.
-If you have serious concerns, you may wish to contact the local authority designated officer (LADO) who has local responsibility for safeguarding or the Multi-Agency Safeguarding Hub (MASH).
-LADO Tel: 03330139 797 Exclusion of children from school Further information about raising concerns about exclusion can be found at: www.gov.uk/schooldiscipline-exclusions/exclusions. complaints about the application of the behaviour policy can be made through the school's complaints procedure.
+Statutory Assessments of Special Educational Needs Concerns about statutory assessments of special educational needs should be raised directly with local authorities.
+Matters likely to require a Child Protection Investigation Complaints about child protection matters are handled under our child protection and safeguarding policies and in accordance with relevant statutory guidance.
+If you believe that a child is at risk of significant harm you can contact Children's Social Care on 0345 603 7627.
+Exclusion of children from school Further information about raising concerns about exclusion can be found at: www.gov.uk/school-discipline- exclusions/exclusions . complaints about the application of the behaviour policy can be made through the school's complaints procedure.
 Whistleblowing We have an internal whistleblowing procedure for all our employees, including temporary staff and contractors.
 We deem a whistle-blower to be someone with privileged knowledge.
-These may be: Members of staff (eg teachers, principal, administration support employees) Volunteers (eg trustees, governors) The Secretary of State for Education is the prescribed person for matters relating to education for whistle-blowers who do not want to raise matters direct with their employer.
-Concerns can be raised with ESFA using our contact form Staff grievances Complaints from staff will be dealt with under the school's internal grievance procedures.
+These may be: Members of staff (eg teachers, principal, administration support employees) Volunteers (eg trustees, governors)

+The Secretary of State for Education is the prescribed person for matters relating to education for whistleblow- ers who do not want to raise matters direct with their em- ployer.
+Employees should refer to our Whistleblowing Policy.
+Staff grievances Complaints from staff will be dealt with under the school's internal grievance procedures.
 Staff conduct Complaints about staff will be dealt with under the school's internal disciplinary procedures, if appropriate.
 Complainants will not be informed of any disciplinary action taken against a staff member as a result of a complaint.
 However, the complainant will be notified that the matter is being addressed.
-Complaints about services provided by other supplier who may use school premises or facilities Complainants should follow the external provider's own complaints procedure for those hiring the academy facilities.
+Complaints about services pro- vided by other supplier who may use school premises or facilities Complainants should follow the external provider's own complaints procedure for those hiring the academy facilities.